About Tulsa County

 - Certified copies of marriage records and divorce decrees are available from the Court Clerk for $10 per certified copy.

 Applicants must provide valid photo identification and proof of relationship or eligibility, as Oklahoma law restricts vital records access to immediate family members, legal representatives, and persons with a direct tangible interest.
-The Oklahoma State Department of Health Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1002, Oklahoma City, OK 73102, maintains statewide vital records and serves as an alternative source for birth certificates (1908-present) and death certificates (1917-present).
+The Oklahoma State Department of Health Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1002, Oklahoma City, OK 73102, maintains statewide vital records and is an alternative source for birth certificates (1908-present) and death certificates (1917-present).

-Marriage licenses are issued by the Tulsa County Court Clerk's office at 500 South Denver Avenue, Tulsa, OK 74103, with a license fee of $50 if both parties attend premarital counseling, or $55.50 without counseling.
+Marriage licenses are issued by Tulsa County Court Clerk's office at 500 South Denver Avenue, Tulsa, OK 74103, with a license fee of $50 if both parties attend premarital counseling, or $55.50 without counseling.
 There is no waiting period, and the license is valid for 10 days after issuance.
 According to Oklahoma Statute 63 O.S.

 § 1-227.1, vital records are confidential and only available to authorized individuals, though death records over 50 years old become public historical documents.